A History of Banking Where You’re Known

 Small businesses with 500 or fewer employees are eligible for the PPP —including nonprofits, veterans organizations, tribal concerns, self-employed individuals, sole proprietorships, and independent contractors.
 Businesses with more than 500 employees are eligible in certain industries.

-Documents may be securely uploaded here, or dropped off via night deposit box, walk-up, or drive-thru lane at any of the the following locations: Wonder Lake East, Johnsburg, Spring Grove, Harvard Ayer, Harvard Division.
+Documents may be securely uploaded here, or dropped off via night deposit box, walk-up, or drive-thru lane.
 Documentation required depends on your specific situation.
 Check with your loan officer for a list of the documents you will need.
 Below is a list of some of the paperwork you may be asked to submit:

 Your application to participate in the SBA PPP is subject to confirmation and review of payroll and financial information as well as SBA approval.
 By applying for a PPP loan you acknowledge that release and waivers signed or acknowledged within the PPP loan process up to and including the application through funding of proceeds applies to both existing claims and future claims that may arise in connection with your PPP application.
 You further agree that release and waivers supersedes any communications, understandings, and agreements by or between the parties with regard to any of the issues set forth herein.
 Requirements subject to change under the guidance of the SBA and U.S. Treasury.
 Funds are limited.